jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Localization.md

         # Specify a fallback if the lanaguage is not founnd on the device
         defaultMessage: First Name
 ```
 :::

 ### Static values - In the translation file

 Once the unique id has been set for the `TextLocale`, the file containing the translation needs to be configured:

 1. In Jigx Builder under the **translations** folder, create a new file.
-The file's name must be the <a href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes" target="_blank">ISO 6391-1 codes</a>, for example, de.jigx for German, or fr.jigx for French.
+The file's name must be the :Link[ISO 6391-1 codes]{href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes" newTab="true" hasDisabledNofollow="false"}, for example, de.jigx for German, or fr.jigx for French.
 2. For multiple languages create a separate file per language required.
 3. Add the unique identifiers (`id`) values specified in the jig, with the corresponding translated text in the new file.
 4. If you using multiple languages, simply use the same unique identifiers (`id`) values in each language file and for **static** values ensure the translated text corresponds.